School Health Education (SHE) - Graduate Courses

 Workshop in Health Education

 Group study of varying health education topics, community agencies, and educational institutions.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Repeatable for credit under different topics - maximum six credits combined CHE/SHE.
 (Cross-listed with CHE/SHE.)
 Departmental option for pass/fail grading.
 Consent of instructor.
 Offered Occasionally.

 SHE 705 Cr.2